Cestui que: Original purposes

 Any such "in trust" legal status was partly to circumvent the Statute of Mortmain, which sought to end the relatively common practice of leaving real property (land, milling rights, markets, fisheries) to the Church (meaning any of its branches), on the tenant's death, so as to avoid dues (inquisitions post mortem) which could, unpaid, lead to reversion/repossession of the tenancy to the landlord.
 Two concepts explain the origin of mortmain ("dead hand").
 First, it can be characterised as referring to the deceased donor and former owner, and their desire, in their Will that the Church inherit.
 Second, as the Church (a nonnatural person recognized by the common law) never dies, the land never leaves its "dead hand".
-Before this act, vast tracts land were left directly to the Church, which never relinquished it.
+Before this act, vast tracts of land were left directly to the Church, which never relinquished it.
 Other land could be transferred to anyone, inherited only through a family line (sometimes only the male line), or revert to an over-lord or the Crown upon the death of the tenant.
 Church land had been a source of contention between the Crown and the Church for centuries.

 Creating a trust, again, allowed branches of the Church to farm the land beneficially, while the legal title (meaning right to transfer if needed and gain or lose in capital) belonged to a corporation of lawyers or other entities, with discretion to benefit the Church, so preserving the pre-Statute practice.